SierraTecnologia/Facilitador/docs/inspiracao/laravel-attributes.md

 ### Querying models

-**Rinvex Attributes** tries to do everything in the same way Eloquent would normally do.
+**Facilitador Attributes** tries to do everything in the same way Eloquent would normally do.
 When loading a model it internally creates a regular relationship for every entity attribute.
 This means we can query filtering by our registered attribute values like we would normally do when querying Eloquent relationships:

 ```php
 // Cities is an entity attribute